 What is Push Notifications Advertising?

 This is a bit tricky.
-To understand Push Ads, we need to comprehend the ways to integrate push notifications in a website/app.
+To understand Push notification Advertising, we need to comprehend the ways to integrate push notifications in a website/app.
 There are two ways to utilize push notifications for your website or business.

 - Integrate a push notification tool on your website/app

 - Your website will start popping up the opt-in box to get new subscribers

 - You can create push notifications and send them to your subscribers

 - Use Push Notification Advertising from an Ad network

 - The Ad network will have its own subscriber base; generally millions of users.

 - You can create your push Ads and they will deliver them to their subscribers.